 Con: It requires truly proactive thinking.

-On its surface, JIT might seem like a highly reactive way to manage your inventory and production.
+On its surface, just in time might seem like a highly reactive way to manage your inventory and production.
 If it doesn’t have the right leadership behind it, that’s exactly what it can turn into.
 A reactive, inflexible mindset will produce a reactive, inflexible system.

 Is Zero Inventory Possible?

-Zero Inventory, like JIT inventory systems are hardly new, but they can be a revelation for businesses looking to banish inefficiency from their supply chains.
-They do, however, require communication, strong leadership and trust.
+Zero Inventory, like just in time inventory systems is hardly new, but they can be a revelation for businesses looking to banish inefficiency from their supply chains.
+They do, however, require communication, strong leadership, and trust.
 Only you and your leadership can determine whether JIT is right for your business, but the outcomes can be outstanding for those who implement it successfully.

 About the author